-Kick off 2021 by getting some continuing education units, or CEUs, with online courses through the Wood That Lasts eUniversity.
+Get some answers on preserved wood -- and some continuing education units, or CEUs -- with online courses through the Wood That Lasts eUniversity.
 The campus is open 24/7 for those who need to learn about preservative- and fire-retardant-treated wood products.

 Featuring self-directed and narrated courses, the Wood That Lasts eUniversity is offered in cooperation with AEC Daily, an online education service that offers contining education to architects, designers, specifiers, contractors and building product distributors.